Ackee-Blockchain/trident/documentation/docs/fuzzing/fuzzing-lifecycle.md

 Some diagram states are labeled with emojis:

-- ⚡ Mandatory methods that must be implemented by the user.
+- <span class="excalidraw">⚡</span> Mandatory methods that must be implemented by the user.
-- 👤 Optional methods that can be implemented by the user.
+- <span class="excalidraw">👤</span> Optional methods that can be implemented by the user.

 ## Lifecycle